Skip to content

 Exercise 4: Applying the LCAO model to a ring of 4 atoms

-3. The accumulated phase difference in going around the ring should be a integer multiple of \(2\pi\).
-I.e., we must have \(4\alpha = n2\pi\), such that \(\alpha = n \pi/2\).
-There are four distinct possibilities: We can pick e.g. \(n=-1, 0, 1, 2\).
-Using \(\phi_{i+1} = e^{i\alpha}\phi_i\), we get the associated 4 eigenvectors:
+3. The accumulated phase difference in going around the ring should be an integer multiple of \(2\pi\).
+That is, we must have \(4\alpha = 2\pi n\), so that \(\alpha = n\pi/2\).
+There are four distinct possibilities: we can pick, for example, \(n=-1, 0, 1, 2\).
+Using \(\phi_{i+1} = e^{i\alpha}\phi_i\), we get the associated four eigenvectors:

 \[ [\mathbf{v}_{-1}, \mathbf{v}_{0},\mathbf{v}_{1},\mathbf{v}_{2}]=\begin{pmatrix} 1 \\ -i \\ -1 \\ i \end{pmatrix}, \begin{pmatrix} 1 \\ 1 \\ 1 \\ 1 \end{pmatrix}, \begin{pmatrix} 1 \\ i \\ -1 \\ -i \end{pmatrix}, \begin{pmatrix} 1 \\ -1 \\ 1 \\ -1 \end{pmatrix}, \]